Godfrey Okumu

-Godfrey Owese Okumu is a Kenyan volleyball coach.
+Godfrey Owese Okumu (born August 11, 1968) is a Kenyan volleyball coach.
 He is also a former player who has played for the Kenyan national volleyball team.
 Okumu is a native of Nyanza.

 Playing career

 As a player, Okumu played for various clubs as well as the Kenyan men's national volleyball team from 1990 to 2003.
-After his retirement, he moved to Japan.He worked as an English teacher in the Kumamoto Prefecture in 2002 before coaching.
+After his retirement, he moved to Japan.
+He worked as an English teacher in the Kumamoto Prefecture in 2002 before coaching.

 Coaching career

 Godfrey Okumu is a holder of a FIVB Level 3 coaching certificate and is a member of the Japanese Society of Volleyball Research.

 In Japan

 After his playing career, Okumu moved to Japan sometime in the 2000s.
-Okumu served as part of the coaching staff of the Oita Miyoshi Weisse Adler men's professional volleyball club from 2006 to 2012.
-He also served as coach of the Hataka Girls High School volleyball team as well.
+Okumu served as part of the coaching staff of the Oita Miyoshi Weisse Adler men's professional volleyball club from 2009 to 2012.
+He also served as coach of the Hakata Girls High School volleyball team as well.